 (a) Eligibility.
 Awards may be granted under the Plan only to Eligible Persons.
 For purposes of the Plan, an "Eligible Person" means any employee, director, consultant or individual who provides services to the Company or its Affiliate.
 Notwithstanding the foregoing, only employees of the Company or its Affiliates are eligible to be granted ISOs under the Plan.
 Eligibility for grant of Awards under the Plan and actual participation in the Plan shall be determined by the Committee in its sole discretion.
-Furthermore, any individual who has agreed to accept employment by, or provide services to, the Company or its Affiliate shall be determed to be eligible for Awards hereunder as of the date of such acceptance of employment; provided that the grant of Awards under the Plan and actual participation in the Plan shall be determined by the Committee in its sole discretion and further provided that vesting and exercise of Awards granted to such individuals are conditioned upon such individual actually becoming an employee of, or providing services to, the Company or an Affiliate.
+Furthermore, any individual who has agreed to accept employment by, or provide services to, the Company or its Affiliate shall be determined by the Commany or its Affiliate shall be deemed to be eligible for Awards hereunder as of the date of such acceptance of employment; provided that the grant of Awards under the Plan and actual participation in the Plan shall be determined by the Committee in and further provided that vesting and exercise of Awards granted to such individuals are conditioned upon such individual actually becoming an employee of, or providing services to, the Company or an Affiliate.